 |Subnet mask||Mask length||Mask octet||Subnet length||Number of addresses|

-In each case shown in the table above, the number of host addresses available in the pool is two less than the total number of addresses created by the subnet mask.
+In each case shown in the table above, the number of host addresses available in the pool is two less than the total number of network addresses created by the subnet mask.
 This is because the first and last addresses in the range are reserved as the network address (Network ID) and the broadcast address (Broadcast ID).

 Those mask values are the decimal representation of the actual binary mask.
 So, in reality, the mask 255.255.255.240 is 11111111.11111111.11111111.11110000.